 Meeting Changing Client Expectations Future Proofing Firms with a values-based approach across the Spectrum of Capital

-The evening will begin with an interesting panel discussion chaired by Rennie Hoare, Partner & Head of Philanthropy at C Hoare & Co, who will be joined by Jack Williams-Ellis, Senior Business Development Manager, Vertical Future, Ida Levine, Director, Impact Investment Institute, Carey Buxton, Head of Sustainable Investing Business, Brown Advisory and Oliver Scutt, Senior Associate, Bates Wells.
-Followed by a chance to network, with drinks and nibbles kindly provided by our hosts - a great opportunity to meet some of the panellists and others with interests in sustainable and purpose driven wealth stewardship.
+The evening will begin with an interesting panel discussion chaired by Rennie Hoare, Partner & Head of Philanthropy at C Hoare & Co, who will be joined by Jack Williams-Ellis, Senior Business Development Manager, Vertical Future, Ida Levine, Director, Impact Investment Institute, Rosanna Arikoglu, Portfolio Manager, Brown Advisory and Oliver Scutt, Senior Associate, Bates Wells.
+Followed by a chance to network, with drinks and nibbles kindly provided by our hosts - a great opportunity to meet some of the panellists and others with interests in sustainable and purpose-driven wealth stewardship.

-There is a new generation of client base, rapidly growing through with the Great Wealth Transfer, driven by millennials, Gen Z and women of wealth (but not exclusive to), these clients are demanding a different kind of service from their wealth stewards.
+There is a new generation of client base, rapidly growing through the Great Wealth Transfer, driven by millennials, Gen Z, and women of wealth (but not exclusive to), these clients are demanding a different kind of service from their wealth stewards.

 In this discussion we will explore the global trends we are seeing, the impact of the new regulations on customer relationships and how discussing values, ambitions, goals and motivations for wealth in the context of the philanthropy investment spectrum can bring solutions that many firms are seeking for their clients.